-Product: Specification of scope of audit prior to outside audit - by no later than the scheduled date of the audit.
+Product: Specification of scope of audit prior to outside audit - by no later then the scheduled date of the audit.
 Act as a resource to the Executive Director on all financial matters.

-Authority: To incur no more than \$7000 direct charges and use of no more than 16 person-hours staff time per annum days prior to the AGM
+Authority: To incur no more than \$7000 direct charges and use of no more than 16 person-hours staff time per annum